Byron1z/azure-network-protocols-B1z/README.md

 (inbound) ICMP traffic.

-To disable ICMP Traffic, we would create a rule to block inbound ICMP traffic in an Azure NSG, which would look like this:
+To disable ICMP Traffic, we would create specific security rules to block inbound ICMP traffic in an Azure NSG, which would look like this:

 - Direction: Inbound